HarshUmare/HarshUmare/README.md

 # 💫 About Me:
-🔭 I’m currently working on Full Stack Web Development<br>👯 I’m looking to collaborate on Projects<br>🤝 I’m looking for help with Backend Service<br>🌱 I’m currently learning React.js<br>
+🔭 I’m currently focused on Full Stack Web Development 👯 I’m looking to collaborate on exciting projects
+💼 I’m actively looking for job opportunities
+🌱 I’m currently learning advanced concepts in React.js 🤝 Open to contributing to open-source and team-based development work

 ## 🌐 Socials: